warp-contracts/warp/README.md

 ### Missing features
 Some features from the original Arweave's smartweave.js are not yet implemented.
 They will be either added soon to the core SDK, or as a separate libraries, built on top of the SDK:
-- "dry-runs" (though not sure if this should be part of the "core" SDK)
 - CLI (though not sure if that is a necessary - even if, it should be probably a separate lib built on top of the base SDK).